huan/docker-simple-mail-forwarder/README.md

 ------------------------------------
 If you had a domain name and only wanted to have one(or a few) email address from this domain, but you want to forward all the emails to another email account.
 SMF is exactly what you need. (with [Docker](http://docker.com))

-This docker was built for ultimate **simplicity** because of this reason.
+This docker image was built for ultimate **simplicity** because of this reason.
 I owned many domains and needed email addresses of them(for fun/work), and I hated to config email server.
 Some DNS providers provide free email forwarding service for their own domain, some do not.
 And almose all email forwarding service is NOT free.
 So I decided to make it myself(thanks docker).

 ### Related Services
 - [DuoCircle Email Forwarding](http://www.duocircle.com/services/email-forwarding) From $59.95/year